 English is the official language of Acta Horticulturae.
 However, if the original contribution is presented at a bilingual symposium, a manuscript in Spanish or French is also acceptable, provided it includes a one page extended abstract in English.
 An abstract in French or Spanish can be added to manuscripts in English.

 ISHS has no preference whether English or American spelling is used although uniformity within each paper is required.
-Latin words or phrases are in italics, with the exception of very common expressions such as "i.e.," "e.g.," "et al.," "in vitro," "ex vitro" and "etc. The expression "etc." for "and so forth" should be used only with series, such as 1, 2, 3, etc.
+Latin words or phrases are in italics, with the exception of very common expressions such as "i.e.," "e.g.," "et al.," "in vitro," "ex vitro" and "etc." The expression "etc." for "and so forth" should be used only with series, such as 1, 2, 3, etc.

 Use the metric system exclusively.
-Use abbreviation L for liter, mg/L for milligram(me) per liter, ml for milliliter, and t for tonne (metric ton).
+Use abbreviation L for liter, mg L-1 for milligram(me) per liter, mL for milliliter, µL for microliter and t for tonne (metric ton).
 SI units can be used where appropriate.

-Font and Type Size
+Font and type size

 Scientific names are to be included for all plant species and are to be in italic font except for the abbreviations "var.", "subsp.", "f.", etc. which indicate rank at infraspecific level (e.g., Cedrus libani subsp. atlantica, Phytophthora parasitica var. nicotianae).